Disruption in commercial property management

 Tenants now proritise sustainable, healthy, and comfortable buildings.
 Employee comfort has become a key factor in assessing facility management, especially as companies aim to attract employees back to the office.

 Increasingly stringent legislation regarding carbon emissions reduction, energy consumption, and environmental factors necessitates adaptability and compliance in facility management practices.
+Staying in line with the GRESB or obtaining ISO 50001 certification can help with this.

 Escalating Energy Prices